Snp-Rj-Ind-code-error-420/record/readme.md

 # UNIVERSITY PROJECT (credit:LUMINAR)

--student grade tracker program in c++
+- student grade tracker program in c++

 > ⚠warning !!! do not copy the program some update are left for specific purpose. use this as refference for your project to understand the working & basic concept of the program.